Ixrec/OuterWildsArchipelagoRandomizer/README.md

 In Outer Wilds progression is usually blocked by player knowledge rather than items, so to make a good randomizer we have to:

 - Take away some of your starting equipment: the Translator, the Signalscope, the Scout, and the Ghost Matter Wavelength upgrade for your camera all become items that must be found.
-- Turn some of that player knowledge into items: Nomai Warp Codes replace "teleporter knowledge" (the teleporters won't work without the codes), Silent Running Mode replaces "anglerfish knowledge" (they have much better hearing now), and similarly for Tornado Aerodynamic Adjustments, Electrical Insulation, Imaging Rule, Entanglement Rule, Shrine Door Codes, Warp Core Installation Manual and finally Coordinates.
+- Turn some of that player knowledge into items.
+For example, "teleporter knowledge" is replaced by a Nomai Warp Codes item, and the warp pads simply won't work without it.
+There's also Silent Running Mode, Tornado Aerodynamic Adjustments, Entanglement Rule, Coordinates, and so on.
-- On top of the items the vanilla game does have: the Launch Codes, Signalscope frequencies, and Signalscope signals.
+- Tweak the few items the vanilla game does have: the Launch Codes, Signalscope frequencies, and Signalscope signals.

+There are also many non-blocking but still useful items, such as the ship's Autopilot, some Oxygen/Fuel Capacity Upgrades, several Oxygen/Fuel Refills and Marshmallows, and so on.

 In randomizer terms: "items" are placed at randomly selected "locations" (while ensuring the game can still be completed).
 Most of the locations in this randomizer are:

+- Notes, tape recorders and fuel tanks left by other Hearthians
+- Translating pieces of Nomai text
+- Reaching important in-game locations
-- scanning the sources of each Signalscope frequency and signal
+- Scanning each Signalscope signal source
-- revealing Ship Log facts, usually by:
+- Revealing facts in the Ship Log (which is usually also one of the above)

-	- translating important Nomai text
-	- reaching an important place such as the Ash Twin Project
+The Ship Log has also been enhanced to show lists and descriptions of every item and location (or in randomizer terms: an "in-game tracker").

 ## Installation